princeerq98/praxxys-perigon-princequiton/README.md

 1. Clone the App
   git clone https://github.com/princeerq98/praxxys-perigon-princequiton.git

-2. cd into the project.
+2. Change the directory into the project name ionicsome cd ionicsome
-  cd ionicsome

 3. Once you're in the correct directory, Install all dependencies.